jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 The first consideration may be to update, or really replace, `PersistStuffViaDB` with a new Adapter that persists and sends event notifications, possibly with the name: `PersistStuffViaDBAndNotifyStuffViaMessageService`.
 This is one of the reasons that we favor Adapters.
 They allow us to swap one out for another one smoothly.

-The name is rather long, but that's my main issue with it.
+The name is rather long, but that's not my main issue with it.
 It contains **And**.
 This method is doing more than one thing.
 We may break the DB functionality when adding the Message Service functionality.
 The Adapter has more than one reason to be changed.
 In the future it could be updated because of DB dependencies or Message Service dependencies.
 An update to one feature runs the risk of breaking the other feature.
 This **And** Adapter violates the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) (SRP).

 Consider this design enhancement, which adds a new Adapter for the Message Service.